antvis/G2/docs/introduction.md

 ## Scale

-A more complicated take on this data is to focus one more dimension: Population.
-Here we encode size channel to _Population_ column to get a bubble chart.
+A more complicated take on this data is to focus on one more dimension: Population.
+Here we encode the size channel to _Population_ column to get a bubble chart.

 Oops!
-A green circle is so large and the rest of circles are nearly the same size, which makes it no way to compare them.
-This happens because the values of size channel is non-uniformly distributed, most of values are relatively small to a extreme value.
-To fix this, set the type of scale for size channel to [log](/scale#log).
+A green circle is so large and the rest of the circles are nearly the same size, which makes it no way to compare them.
+This happens because the values of the size channel are non-uniformly distributed, most of the values are relatively small to an extreme value.
+To fix this, set the type of scale for the size channel to [log](/scale#log).

 ```js | select "label:'Scale Type'; options: { labels: ['Linear', 'Log', 'Pow'], values: ['linear', 'log', 'pow'] }"
 scale = 'linear'; // Default to linear scale.